-Specify what extra listed items you will provide: Click here to enter text.
+Specify what extra listed items you will provide:

-Comment on how you will be prepared to care for multiple medical issues: A medical tent will be onsite with warm beverages, thermal blankets, and additional volunteers to assist swimmers.
-EMT will be onsite providing assistance as well.
+Comment on how you will be prepared to care for multiple medical issues: A medical tent/room will be onsite with warm beverages, thermal blankets, and additional volunteers to assist swimmers.
+EMT (Firestation) will be onsite providing assistance as well.
 If the swimmer does not respond to onsite treatment, EMS services will be called.